 Another popular way to make a smart ceiling fan is to use an RF receiver in the fan.
 Then, a WiFi connected hub sends commands to the fan via RF.
-This is how the Minka Aire smart fans work.
+This is how the Bond bridge for ceiling fans works.

 This is good information to know for more advanced home automation.
 For this reason, I believe the WiFi controller used by Modern Forms is a superior option.

 The Modern Forms fans are sold all over the web, but I bought mine at lumens.com.
 One advantage to shopping on Lumens is you tend to get a great selection of matching decor while shopping for a fan.
 You can also filter specifically for smart ceiling fans to easily compare Modern Forms to other smart ceiling fans.

 Most of the Modern Forms models are also available on Amazon.
 You will have less flexibility when ordering any necessary accessories, but for some models, Prime members may be able to get faster shipping.